Writing A High-Quality Literature Review

 As with all chapters in your dissertation or thesis, it’s a good idea to create a rough outline or structure of the literature review, before you really start writing.
 The purpose of this is to ensure that the foundation of your literature review is solid in terms of the topics, key points identified, and the order in which they’re presented.

 If you start writing from the very beginning without an idea of the overall structure, you’re likely to end up with a muddled mess.
 This practice is sometimes also sometimes referred to as creating the skeleton outline because you are organizing the bones of your chapter which you’ll later flesh out with the content of the chapter.

 Broadly speaking, a literature review chapter will usually take the following shape:

 - Introduction – This short section should outline the purpose and content of your chapter.

-- If you haven’t already included it in your introduction chapter, then you should next provide the definitions of any jargon/specialist terminology and key variables.
+- If you haven’t already included it in your introduction chapter, then you should next provide the definitions of any jargon/specialist terminology and key variables and constructs.

 - Body section (core topic area) – This can be structured in different ways, and the right approach depends on the research aims and research questions.
 The most common ways include: